in03/in03/README.md

 <h1 align="center">Hi 👋, I'm Caleb</h1>
 <h3 align="center">I edit video and develop workflow-automation tooling</h3>

-I'm currently based in Brisbane, Queensland, Australia and I work for a company that specialises in virtual tours, [YouTour](https://youtour.com.au).
-When I'm not editing, I'm developing open-source scripts, CLIs, GUI apps and docker containers for post-production workflows.
+I'm currently based in Brisbane, Queensland, Australia and I work for a company that specialises in virtual tours, [YouTour](https://youtour.com.au) (YouTour was awarded 52nd place as one of AFR's 100 Fastest Growing Startups in 2021!)
+As Senior Video Editor, I've been responsible for increasing speed, efficiency and scalability of our post-production timeline.
+I develop scripts, CLI/GUI apps and setup docker containers and CI/CD workflows for our post-production pipeline.
+A lot of my work is open-source and you can find it here!

 - 🌱 I’m currently learning **Svelte and Elixir**

+- 📚 I'm currently studying for my **AWS Solutions Architect Associate** certification

 - 👯 I’m looking to collaborate on [Proxima](https://github.com/in03/proxima)